nerdy1texan/Propulse/README.md

 ## 📝 License

-MIT License - see LICENSE file for details # Propulse
+MIT License - see LICENSE file for details